We express our highest appreciation and support to Er. Ibrahim Pajing for giving

 Speaking on the occasion as Chief Guest in Itanagar, Union Minister of State for

-Water Resources Vincent H Pala extended Si-
+Water Resources Vincent H Pala extended Si-Donyi and New Year greetings to the people

-Briefing about the similarity of praise and worship by tribal peoples of the north eastern states, he urged the tribal people to remain united, and not to be misled
+eastern states, he urged the tribal people to remain united, and not to be misled

 The minister strongly called upon the tribal communities to promote and preserve